Alexander Technique and Body Mapping

-Dr. Tracy Casault, Dr. John Breck and Julie Jacobson-Weaver (NP) provide provide initial evaluations as well as referrals for diagnostic tests, physical therapy, and appointments with specialists as needed.
+Dr. Tracy Casault, Dr. John Breck and Julie Jacobson-Weaver (NP) provide provide initial evaluations as well as referrals for diagnostic tests, physical therapy and appointments with specialists as needed.
 If you do not have medical insurance through CU Boulder, check with the Wardenburg administrative office to see if your medical insurance covers care at WHC.
 Wardenburg appointments: 303-492-5432

 Three physical therapists at Wardenburg are especially knowledgeable in the treatment of professional and student musicians.
 For a referral, first make an appointment with primary care provider (see above) at WHC.
 PT is also available at the Sports Medicine and Performance Center in the Champions Center/Stadium.